mahmoudnafifi/image_relighting/README.md

 ground truth should be located in `train_t1/input_aug` and `train_t1/target_aug`.
 We have used the modified `demo_WB_color_augmentation.m` (given) to process input  and target images for track 1.

+## Image Relighting (task 1 & task 3)
+This code requires PyTorch.
+To begin, please make sure that you prepared the normalization training data and image augmentation as described above.

+Run `relighting/train.py` to train the normalization net, the one-to-one image relighting net, and the one-to-any image relighting net.
+Please adjust the training image directories accordingly.

+To test trained models, run `relighting/train.py`.
+You can select the target task using the 'task' argument.
+If you selected `relighting` for the `task` and the `input_dir_t` was `None`, the code will run the one-to-one mapping.

 ## Illuminant estimation (task 2)
 This code requires Matlab 2019b or higher.
 To begin, please make sure that your data was augmented as described above.

 Run `estimation/training_resnet_hist.m` to train the color temperature estimation network and `estimation/training_resnet.m` to train the angle estimation network.
+Please adjust the training image directory accordingly.

 To test the trained models, run `testing_code.m`.

 ## Citation: